llvm/llvm-project/llvm/docs/Reference.rst

   Defines the LLVM intermediate representation and the assembly form of the different nodes.

+:doc:`Undefined Behavior (UB) <UndefinedBehavior>`
+  A guide on what UB/undef/poison are and when to use each one.

 :doc:`InAlloca`
   Description of the ``inalloca`` argument attribute.